SomeWeekendReading/someweekendreading.github.io/_posts/2023-02-14-base-rate-redux.md

 \right.
 $$

-So we have it aright, finally: _the unvaccinated are 5x more likely to be hospitalized (10% vs 50%)!_
+The right of it, finally: _unvaccinated are 5x more likely to be hospitalized (10% vs 50%)!_

 __Moral:__ Leaping to public policy choices from ignorantly measuring the wrong thing is a very bad idea.
 Here, it would have led to _exactly the opposite_ policy for saving